zzhong31/buildops/README.md

 From there, you will need to place the aws-exports.js in the /src/ directory.
 I am not including it in the repository because of the API key.

-If you need it, I will provide the file to you.
+If you need it, I will provide the file or the text to you.

 Once that is done, run: